Through The Fibro Fog

 ⭐ Why this salad is so good

-• Flavourful.
-Cauliflower can feel a little dull by itself, and calling out for added flavour.
-Turmeric adds a nice hint of spice.
+• Flavorful.
+Cauliflower can feel a little dull by itself, and calling out for added flavor.
+Turmeric and sweet paprika add a hint of spice to give a nice hum of heat.

 • Easy to make.
-Just a few simple steps to make this tasty lunch!
+Just a few simple steps to make this tasty roasted cauliflower salad!

 🥗 Ingredients

-• Turmeric - this bright yellow spice has lots of reputed health benefits, and gives a lot of flavour too.
+• Turmeric - to add a hint of spice and makes for a good color too!
 It's also an inexpensive spice, and the Simply Organic ground turmeric root is good.

 • Quinoa - to make the salad more hearty and into a main meal if you wish.
-Quinoa is naturally gluten-free and also a great source of plant-based protein.
 There are different varieties, but I tend to use something like the Terrasoul organic white quinoa.

-• Pomegranate - these pretty jewel-coloured seeds not only make this salad look lovely, but are also a great source of fibre, vitamins and minerals (Healthline).
+• Pomegranate - these pretty jewel-coloured seeds not only make this salad look lovely, but also add a pop of sweetness.

 • Rocket / arugula - because we have to have some healthy greens in there!